 Pablo has a wide range of experience in customs law, including customs classification, origin issues, customs valuation, compliance programmes, duty suspensions, export controls and sanctions.

 Pablo regularly advises clients on multi-jurisdictional customs matters involving the European Commission, OLAF and the World Customs Organization (WCO).

-Pablo represents clients before national customs administrations, including the Spanish customs administration.
-His extensive experience includes litigation before the EU and national courts.
+Pablo represents clients before EU national customs administrations and courts, frequently supported by a multijurisdictional team.
+His experience also includes litigation before the EU Court of Justice.

 Pablo’s expertise includes assisting clients in the submission of remission and repayment applications to the national administrations and in related proceedings before the European Commission and the EU Court of Justice.
 In Commission case REM 06/08, he successfully obtained the remission of imports concerning the tariff classification of home cinema devices.
 In Vestel Iberia, SL and Makro autoservicio mayorista SA v.
 Commission, concerning the validity of a Commission remission decision, the EU Court of Justice addressed the effects that such Commission decisions have on economic operators.